LIS

 3. Solicitors' permit fees and temporary permit fees;

-4. Registration and certification fees, and the markup or profit on cider, collected pursuant to these regulations;
+4. Registration and certification fees, and the markup or profit on cider, collected pursuant to authority regulations];

-5. Civil penalties or charges and costs imposed on licensees and permittees by the board; and
+5. Civil penalties or charges and costs imposed on licensees and permittees by the authority; and

-6. Forms provided to licensees and permittees at cost by the board.
+6. Forms provided to licensees and permittees at cost by the authority.

 Statutory Authority